zevv/xpeg/README.md

 ## Quickstart

-Here is a simple example showing the power of Xpeg: The macro `peg` compiles a grammar definition into a `parser` functiion, which is used to match a string and place the key-value pairs into a list of tuples:
+Here is a simple example showing the power of Xpeg: The macro `peg` compiles a grammar definition into a `parser` function, which is used to match a string and place the key-value pairs into a list of tuples:

 ```elixir